ncatlab/nlab-content/pages/16006.md

 ## Properties

 The lattice of essential localizations of a category is contained in the lattice of all localizations.
-While the suprema of localizations coincide in both lattices, the infinimum in the lattice of all localizations of even a pair of essential localizations need _not_ be an essential localization  ([Kelley-Lawvere 89](#KL89)).
+While the suprema of localizations coincide in both lattices, the infinimum in the lattice of all localizations of even a pair of essential localizations need _not_ be an essential localization  ([Kelly-Lawvere 89](#KL89)).

 Recall (e.g. from [Borceux 1994](#Borceux1), p.106) that [[adjunction|adjunctions]] compose: if $G\dashv F:\mathcal{A}\to\mathcal{B}$ and $K\dashv H:\mathcal{B}\to\mathcal{C}$ then $G\circ K \dashv H\circ F:\mathcal{A}\to\mathcal{C}$.
 Applying this twice to a pair of essential localizations yields: